HL7/fhir-medmorph/input/pagecontent/reportsubmission.md

-This section of the implementation guide defines the specific requirements for submitting reports that are created by the Backend Service App.
+This section defines the specific requirements for submitting reports that are created by the Backend Service App as specified in this MedMorph Reference Architecture IG.

 ### MedMorph Reports